 Taking out the S Pen, by default, opens the Air Commands menu which has a lot of the functions you’re probably looking for when you take out the pen, like screen selection, note-taking, and writing on-screen.
 If you have a different workflow, though, you can customize these options for shortcuts to various apps or functions like Google Translate via the hovering pen or magnifying the screen.

 Not satisfied with these options there is one more thing you can try.
 You can change what happens altogether when you take out the S Pen from the start.
 However, we should note that if you do this, you won’t get too many other actions.
 Namely, you can go directly into creating a note or have the device simply do nothing.

 To customize your shortcuts go to Settings > Advanced features > S Pen > Shortcuts or to change the S Pen’s removal action, head to Settings > Advanced features > S Pen > When S Pen is removed.

-Microsoft’s OneNote note-taking app, like the rest of the Office suite, has native pen support built-in for touchscreen Windows devices like the Surface.
+Microsoft’s OneNote note-taking app, like the rest of the Office suite, has native pen support for touchscreen Windows devices like the Surface.
 This is actually a handy little feature that you may have already stumbled upon without realizing it.
 Native pen support means that OneNote is a responsive app that knows when the pen is being used to “write” on your screen.
 It actually reacts to how you’re working on your touchscreen and can switch automatically to this input from typing on the keyboard and back again as needed.